LotemWolbrum/FOA_volenteer_system_project/README.md

 # Technologies Used

- * mySQL: We've made a full database using Tables and their connections, also we used Stored Procedure to access the DB from the server side.
+ * **mySQL**: We've made a full database using Tables and their connections, also we used Stored Procedure to access the DB from the server side.
- * C#: All server side (Backend) is written in C#.
+ * **C#**: All server side (Backend) is written in C#.
 It's It is divided into 3 sections, namely Controllers, Models, and DAL (Data Access Layer).
- * HTML, CSS, JS, jQuery: The client side (Frontend) is using HTML for creating the pages, CSS for enhancing the visual appeal, and JS for making the data dynamic from the server.
+ * **HTML, CSS, JS, jQuery**: The client side (Frontend) is using HTML for creating the pages, CSS for enhancing the visual appeal, and JS for making the data dynamic from the server.

 Namespace used: System.Net.Mail